Permanent magnet synchronous motor (PMSM)

 Learn more about Infineon‘s three-phase intelligent power modules

 High-efficiency, high-density AC/DC conversion is needed for auxiliary power supplies.
 This means that high-frequency designs need to reduce the size of magnetic and other passive components.
-The XDPS21071 is a multi-mode controller with a built-in high-voltage start-up unit that can operate in DCM where using the adaptive CS compensation.
+The XDPS21071 is a multi-mode controller with a built-in high-voltage start-up unit that can operate in DCM where using the adaptive current sense (CS) compensation.
 The start-up unit makes the IC power supply much more efficient and flexible during no-load operation.

 The nano DSP in the controller is like the brain of the chip.
 It makes the controller much “smarter” than traditional hardware mixed-signal devices.
 The digital and analog peripherals of XPDS21071 support a variety of signals sampling and conditioning, making it ideal for flyback operation.
 It integrates ZVS, frequency-reduction (FRM), and burst mode (BM) to obtain the best efficiency throughout the entire line and load regulation.
 In addition, a one-time-programming (OTP) memory is integrated to provide a variety of programmable parameters to simplify the design-in phase.
 Unlike mixed-signal peers, which require a large number of external resistor/capacitor networks to adjust parameters, digitally configurable pins simplify the system’s BOM/PCB layout.

 Learn more on Infineon‘s new high-performance flyback controller ICs